dkasumagic/Surfboards/README.md

 # Surfboards
-Hackathon 2025 for UQCS!
-My team is creating a program that produces circuit boards that will perform a specific matrix multiplication.
-We hope that this will make operations in fields of AI and general high performance computing much faster and close to O(1) time.
+Project for UQCS Hackathon 2025!
+Our team is building an app which outputs a printable schematic of a circuit board which performs O(1) matrix multiplication according to user submitted preferences.
+This will invaluable in fields such as AI and high performance computing.